DroverLtd/code-challenge-be/README.md

    "price": {
        "amount": 50000,
        "currency_code": "EUR"
+   },
+   "available_from": "2020-01-15"
 }
-}
 ```

 3) Create an endpoint to fetch all cars.
-The results *should be sorted* by price from low to high.
+The results *should be sorted* by price from lowest to highest by default and all cars with an available from bigger than three months in the future should be filtered.

 `GET /cars`